Laxx18/NOWALuaScript/README.md

 end
 ```

-If you want to have recognition for singleton types, set the name as type = "singleton" and start the name with a capital letter.
+If you want to have recognition for singleton, constant types, set the name as type = "singleton" and start the name with a capital letter.
 See the NOWA_Api.lua example above.
 Then you can e.g. write: